There are different fee levels for UK (home) and international students.

 Please return the completed form by post or email:

-- Post: Undergraduate Admissions, Student Recruitment & Admissions, University of York, York, YO10 5DD
+- Post: Undergraduate Admissions, Marketing, Recruitment, Admissions and Outreach, University of York, York, YO10 5DD

 - Email: email@example.com (email subject: Fee status assessment)